Displayr/rhtmlBuildUtils/docs/snapshotting_system.md

         paths:
           - theSrc/test/snapshots/travis

-3. In travis UI add the required AWS settings
+3. In travis UI add the required AWS settings as environment variables (AWS bucket, client ID, and client secret).
+Contact Justin Yap or someone with admin access to the Displayr AWS account for the name of the AWS S3 bucket for widget snapshots, client ID, and client secret.

 Travis docs :